matn7/CS-Notes/src/main/java/postgresql/README.md

 ORDER BY e.salary;
 ```

-**8. Given sports table `id | name | total_viewers`.
+**8. Given Sports table, `id | name | total_viewers`.
 Return sports that have less than the average number of viewers among
 all sports.**

 ```sql